The Benefits of Healthy Eating infographic discusses ways to eat better to live longer and enjoy your life.

 Vitamin C: guava, oranges, kiwi, strawberries, Brussels sprouts, broccoli, sweet potatoes

-Vitamin E: Sunflower seeds, pine nuts, peanuts, turnip greens, spinach, tomato paste.
+Vitamin E: Sunflower seeds, pine nuts, peanuts, turnip greens, spinach, and tomato paste.

 Eating well can add a DECADE to your life